-ELSINORE: Few reports.
-Only a few catfish reported, but that bite has been picking up.
+ELSINORE: The crappie bite is fair.
+Most of the fish are showing on small jigs.
+Most anglers are working hard to get three to five crappie, which are averaging from one to two pounds.
+A few catfish reported and that bite has been picking up.
 The fish are in deeper water on nightcrawlers and Mack Bites.
 The carp bite is slow but a few smaller fish are showing on dough bait.
-The crappie, bluegill, largemouth, and wiper bites are very slow.
+Zero reports on bluegill, largemouth, and wipers.
 For more fishing information, call William’s Bait, Tackle, and Boat Rental at 951-642-0640 or go to www.williamsboatandtackle.com.

 REFLECTION LAKE: No report.
 Information: 951-654-7906 or www.reflectionlakerv.com.

 JEAN’S CHANNEL CATS: Good trout action with monthly plants.
 The bite is best on PowerBait or inflated nightcrawlers with scent added.
 The lake is open Friday, Saturdays, and Sundays.
 No catch and release allowed.
 No state fishing license required.
 Information: 951-679-6562.

 LAKE HEMET: DFW trout plants this week and two weeks ago.
 Fair to good action for anglers at the dam and along the USFS shore access area.
 PowerBait or small jigs have been the best bet.
 Carp bowfishing is allowed Monday through Thursday but bow fishermen must check in first.
 Information: Lake Hemet campground 951-659-2680 or http://www.lakehemet.org/fishing_conditions.php.

 LAKE FULMOR AREA: Second DFW trout plant of the season slated for Fulmor Lake this week, and nearby Strawberry Creek is also scheduled to get planted.
 Information: 951-659-2117.